alexandrecuer/smartgrid/Themis/Install_on_stretch_from_scratch_with_scripts.md

-# Install Themis on raspbian stretch from scrtach using the scripts
+# Install Themis on raspbian stretch from scratch using the scripts